Ask The Experts Blog

 What’s Next?

-Once all hard and digital lease documents have been gathered, they should be compared to lease data in spreadsheets to ensure no data is missing and all entries are accurate, including the classification of a lease.
+Once all hard and digital lease documents have been gathered, they should be compared to lease data in spreadsheets to ensure that no missing data and all entries are accurate, including the lease classification.
 What used to be called a capital lease under ASC 840 is now called a finance lease under 842.
-Companies have been known to misclassify their leases under 840 and re-misclassify them again under 842.
+Companies have misclassified their leases under 840 and re-misclassified them again under 842.
 Companies may elect a practical expedient to avoid reassessing lease classification upon adoption of ASC 842, but that expedient is not intended to grandfather in errors.
-An accounting test is used to determine whether a lease is an operating or a finance lease.
+An accounting test determines whether a lease is an operating or a finance lease.
 Based on ASC 842 policies, mature lease accounting software determines when a lease may have been wrongly classified and will send a user an immediate warning to double-check.

-Unless they only have a handful of leases, private companies will need lease accounting software as it’s too time-consuming to perform in spreadsheets all the calculations needed to comply with ASC 842.
-For example, creating an initial amortization schedule can take up to an hour, and each time it’s revised it can take just as long.
+Unless they only have a handful of leases, private companies will need lease accounting software as it’s too time-consuming to perform in spreadsheets all the calculations required to comply with ASC 842.
 Most lease accounting software can create initial amortization schedules in seconds, but only the most powerful lease accounting software can automatically revise schedules.
+For example, creating an initial amortization schedule can take up to an hour; each time it’s revised, it can take just as long.

-The best way to begin learning about these flaws before getting stuck with a product that won’t handle many ASC 842 processes is by reading about them here (link to Accounting Today blog) and then talking with a few different providers to thoroughly discuss these common issues.
-Verify that information a provider claims to be true really is.
+The best way to learn about these flaws before getting stuck with a product that won’t handle many ASC 842 processes is by reading about them and then talking with a few providers to discuss common issues thoroughly.
+Verify that information a provider claims to be true is.
 For example, lease accountants could ask to see samples of a vendor’s standard financial reports, such as the roll-forward and disclosure, so they can be sure the supporting details are clearly in the report.

 Although the initial processes of reaching compliance may seem daunting, the quicker private companies begin gathering their lease documents, educating themselves on ASC 842 requirements, and understanding the flaws and benefits of lease accounting software, the easier the road to reaching and maintaining compliance.